Entry requirements for Europe: Explanation of half-term holiday travel restrictions in Spain, France, Italy, and Greece

 France has announced that it will soon end its mandatory testing requirement for fully vaccinated travelers.

-To enter France, anyone over the age of 18 must be fully vaccinated.
+To enter France, everyone over the age of 18 must be fully vaccinated.

 Negative PCR or antigen test results obtained 48 hours prior to departure.